Fern Michaels: The All-Genre Superstar Author

-Fern Michaels had her hand in everything: bodice rippers, straight historical romances, Silhouette category romances, epic contemporaries, “Women’s” and general fiction, mysteries, and thrillers.
+Best-selling author Fern Michaels has had her hand in every genre.
+She’s written bodice rippers, straight historical romances, Silhouette category romances, epic contemporaries, “Women’s” and general fiction, mysteries, and thrillers.
+She is a force of nature, not just a mere writer.

 Fern Michael’s Life